Why is it needed?

 Study on educational support for newly arrived migrant children

-The Commission has financed school projects for migrants under LLP, for instance, EDINA - Education of International Newly Arrived migrant pupils (NAMS)
+The Commission has financed school projects for migrants under the lifelong learning programme, for instance, EDINA - Education of International Newly Arrived migrant pupils (NAMS).